17 March 2021

 Cayman Islands Country-by-Country Reporting regulations

-- the group includes: (i) two or more enterprises for which the tax residence is in different jurisdictions; or (ii) an enterprise resident for tax purposes in one jurisdiction and also subject to tax in respect of a permanent establishment in another jurisdiction; and
+- includes two or more enterprises for which the tax residence is in different jurisdictions or includes an enterprise that is resident for fax purposes in one jurisdiction and is subject to tax with respect to the business carried out through a permanent establishment in another jurisdiction; and

 A Constituent Entity will be a “Reporting Entity” if it is one of the following:

 - a Constituent Entity that: (i) is or would be required to prepare consolidated financial statements under the criteria stated above; and (ii) does not have any interest owned directly or indirectly by another Constituent Entity that satisfies such test (“Ultimate Parent Entity”); or

 - a Constituent Entity appointed by its MNE Group as sole substitute for the Ultimate Parent Entity for CbC Reporting (“Surrogate Parent Entity”).